bhatti/PlexDataProviders/README.md

 The query engine can determine dependency between providers and it also allow you to use output of one of the data provider as input to another data provider.
 For example, let's assume:
 - data-provider A requires input-a1, input-a2 and produces output-a1, output-a2
 - data-provider B requires input-b1 and output-a1 and produces output-b1, output-b2

 Then you can pass input-a1, input-a2 to the query engine and request output-a1, output-a2, output-b1, output-b2 output data fields.

+##Benefits
+PlexDataProviders provides offers following benefits:
+- It provides a unified way to search data and abstracts integration to underlying data sources.
+- It helps simplifying client side logic as they can use a single data service to query all data instead of using multiple data services.
+- This also help with managing end-points as you only a single end-point instead of connecting to multiple web services.
+- As clients can specify the data they need, this helps with payload size and network bandwidth.
+- The clients only need to create a single data parser so it keeps JSON parsing logic simple.
+- As PlexDataProviders supports multi-threading, it also helps with latency of the data fetch requests.
+- It partial failure so that a failure in a single data provider doesn't effect other data providers and the data service can still return partial results.
+User
+- It supports timeout so that clients can receive available data that completes in given timeout interval.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.